 A Cleveland College of Art and Design (CCAD) graduate, who now runs a successful business producing props and scenery for TV, film and stage clients around the country, has provided a festive and fun work experience for the current and next generation of prop makers and designers.

-The scenic artist from Redcar was given a brief to design and produce a home for Santa for Churchill Square Shopping Centre in Brighton through his company BCFX.
+The scenic artist from Redcar was given a brief to bring the initial design to life and produce a home for Santa for Churchill Square Shopping Centre in Brighton through his company BCFX.
 The design theme was a ‘Coal Hearted Christmas’, bucking the traditional grotto set and instead creating a dark and glittery mine where young children will have to ‘earn their visit with Santa with some hard graft, finding hidden gold and enjoying fun and stories on an interactive venture from Santa’s elves along the way’.

 Taking place at the CCAD’s Bus Shed sound and production stage facility in Hartlepool, the large-scale set was created from scratch using polystyrene blocks which were carved to create the cave-like interior of a mine.